coreyferguson/dev-env-lib/README.md

-# dev-cli
+# dev-env-lib

 ## Summary

-`dev-cli` is a collection of utilities to speed up the process of automating development environment setup.
+`dev-env-lib` is a collection of utilities to speed up the process of automating development environment setup.

 ## CONTRIBUTING